 Acts 1:13 and verses 23-26

-23 So they put forward two men, Joseph called Barsabbas (also called Justus), and Matthias.
+23 So they put forward two men, Joseph called Barsabbas (also called Justus) and Matthias.
 24 And they prayed and said, “You, Lord, who know the hearts of all people, show which one of these two You have chosen 25 to occupy this ministry and apostleship from which Judas turned aside to go to his place.”
-26 And they drew lots for them, and the lot fell to Matthias, and he was added to the eleven apostles.
+26 And they drew lots for them, which fell to Matthias, and added him to the eleven apostles.

-Matthias the Apostle was named for two main reasons:
+Matthias the Apostle was named for two foremost Apostles:

-The Apostles cast lots, and the lot fell on his name, becoming the twelfth Apostle even though he was not part of the original 12.
+The Apostles cast lots, which fell on his name, becoming the twelfth Apostle even though he was not one of the original 12.

-Philip the Apostle is unquestionably not Philip the Evangelist, who shows up in Acts 6:5, Acts 8:5–6, and Acts 21:8.)
-That should have been made much clearer.
+Philip the Apostle is unquestionably not Philip the Evangelist, who appears in Acts 6:5, 8:5–6, and 21:8.
+(That should have been made much more apparent.)

-Read more about the twelve Apostles in the article provided, follow the link below;
+To read more about the twelve Apostles in the article provided, follow the link below: